Yale Bulldogs football: Yale Bowl

 The Yale Bowl is Yale's football stadium in New Haven, Connecticut about 1-1/2 miles west of Yale's main campus.
 Completed in 1914, the stadium seats 61,446, reduced by renovations from the original capacity of 70,869.

 Ground was broken on the stadium in August 1913.
 It was the first bowl-shaped stadium in the country, and provided inspiration for the design of such stadiums as the Los Angeles Memorial Coliseum, the Rose Bowl, and Michigan Stadium.
 Through its inspiration of the Rose Bowl stadium, its name is also the origin of college football's bowl games.
 It was the perfect setting for New Haven native Albie Booth, also known as "Little Boy Blue" to perform his heroics vs. Army in November 1929 and for the 47-yard "kick that made history" by Randall "Randy" C. Carter, '77, snapped by the stalwart center from Illinois, Ralph Bosch, '77 and surely placed by John "Nubes" Nubani, '78, in the last seconds of the 1975 Yale-Dartmouth game to win the game for Yale, 16–14.
 The victory lifted head coach Carm Cozza into a tie with the legendary Walter Camp for most victories by a Bulldog mentor.
 The current scoreboard (notable for the time clock being arranged vertically instead of horizontally) was added in 1958, and in 1986 the current press box was added.
-Yale hosted Penn in the first night football game at the Bowl on October 21, 2016.
-Penn defeated Yale in the game, 42–7.
+The first night game at the Bowl was played in 2016.
 The Bowl was declared a National Historic Landmark in 1987.